Monroeville Disc Golf Course

 .

 Hole 5 – is a steep uphill.
-Use an understable disc.
 I think you’re better off landing on the right side of the fairway.
-It gives you a better angle to the basket.
-If you shank it too far to the right, you’re going to have a difficult scramble.
+They moved the long pin (B) further to the right to accommodate the new hole 6 tee pads.

 .